tejasgajare/caloriemanager/README.md

-# caloriemanager
+# Calorie Manager
-A Calorie Tracking App
+A Meal Tracking app designed to keep track of your calories and macros to help you acheive you goals